angelomaia/cade-buffet/README.md

 ```
 rails server
 ```
-Acces the App via localhost:3000 in your browser:
+Access the App via localhost:3000 in your browser:
 ```
 http://localhost:3000
 ```